IgniteUI/help-topics/topics/04_Data-Sources/igDataSource/00_igDataSource_igDataSource_Overview.md

 ```

 > **Note:** The function will be invoked each time the data source needs to extract data from the related field.
 This includes any data manupulation operations related to the field.
- Due to this note that if you have complex data extraction and/or calculation logic there will be a performance impact.
+ Due to this note that complex data extraction and/or calculation logic may impact performance.

 ## Adding Data Source to a Web Page
 1. On your HTML page, reference the required JavaScript libraries: